What is word error rate (WER)? The metric that measures transcription accuracy

 | Above 20% | Poor | Very noisy audio, heavy accents, poor microphone quality, distant speech |

-For reference, professional human transcriptionists typically achieve a WER of 4% -- 6% under favorable conditions.
-The gap between human and machine performance has narrowed dramatically in recent years, with the best AI systems now matching or approaching human-level accuracy on clean audio.
+For reference, studies commonly cite human transcription error rates in the low single digits (often around 4-5%) on clean audio.
+The gap between human and machine performance has narrowed dramatically in recent years, with the best AI systems now matching or approaching human-level accuracy on clean, read-speech benchmarks.

 The quality level you need depends on your use case.
 A 10% WER might be perfectly acceptable for meeting notes where participants can fill in context, but it would be insufficient for legal depositions or medical transcripts where every word matters.